unixorn/sysadmin-reading-list/README.md

 * [The Goal](https://smile.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884271951/ref=zg_bs_10020725011_1) - A foundational novel on the Theory of Constraints and many other operational concerns.
 * [The Phoenix Project](http://smile.amazon.com/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO) - know why your projects are important to the business.
 * [The Practice of Cloud System Administration](https://smile.amazon.com/Practice-Cloud-System-Administration-Distributed/dp/032194318X), by Tom Limoncelli.
 Focuses on “distributed” or “cloud” computing and brings a DevOps/SRE sensibility to the practice of system administration.
 Includes case studies and examples from Google, Etsy, Twitter, Facebook, Netflix, Amazon, and other industry giants are explained in practical ways that are useful to all enterprises.
 * [Time Management for System Administrators](http://smile.amazon.com/Management-System-Administrators-Thomas-Limoncelli/dp/0596007833), by Tom Limoncelli.
-You're going to be pulled in a dozen different directions, if you can't manage your time you're going to suffer.
+You're going to be pulled in a dozen different directions, if you can't manage your time you and your job performance are going to suffer.
 * [UNIX-Linux-System-Administration-Handbook](http://smile.amazon.com/UNIX-Linux-System-Administration-Handbook/dp/0131480057) by Evi Nemeth is a great book, this book is targeted to larger system deployments and real world large systems.
 * [Web Operations: Keeping the Data on Time](https://smile.amazon.com/Web-Operations-Keeping-Data-Time-ebook/dp/B0043M4Z34) - A collection of essays and interviews, with web veterans such as Theo Schlossnagle, Baron Schwartz, and Alistair Croll that will teach you strategies for designing your web site to scale up smoothly to web-scale load.